What is Reverse Takeover (RTO)?

 #1 Mass buying of shares

-At the start, the acquirer exercising reverse takeover commissions the mass-buying of the publicly listed shell company’s shares.
-The goal of mass-buying the target company’s shares is to take over and become the majority shareholder in the company.
+At the start, the acquirer conducting a reverse takeover commissions the mass-buying of the publicly listed company’s shares.
+The goal is to gain control of the target company by acquiring 50%+ of the outstanding voting shares.

 #2 Shareholders-shares-buy activities

-It is the final phase that leads to the merger and public listing.
+It is the next phase that leads to the merger and public listing.
 The process involves the private company’s shareholders engaging actively in the exchange of its shares with those of the public company.
-The implication is that it becomes a publicly traded company, which eventually leads to a merger.
+The public company – which is now effectively a shell company – cedes a large majority of its stock shares to the private company’s shareholders, along with control of the board of directors.
+They pay for the shell company with their shares in the private company.

 The private company that merges into a publicly listed company enjoys the following benefits: